Guide to the Kelvingrove area, Glasgow West End

-Kelvingrove Park, one of Glasgow’s dear green places, is a friendly place to be, especially on a warm summer’s day when it attracts joggers, strollers, families and students pretending to prepare for exams.
+Kelvingrove Park, one of Glasgow’s dear green places, is a very popular, especially on a warm summer’s day when it attracts joggers, strollers, families and students from nearby Glasgow University pretending to prepare for exams.

 The area around Kelvingrove Park is one of the most beautiful in the West End, if you stand at the bottom of Kelvin Way looking North from Argyle Street the view is among the most satisfying in the City, combining impressive buildings and parklands.
-It is attractive both by day and night and not surprisingly is depicted in a number of Glasgow post cards.
+It is attractive both by day and night and not surprisingly is depicted in a number of Glasgow post cards and paintings.

 Kelvingrove Park provides a splendid setting for the grandeur of Park Terrace, standing high on the hillside, this was the home of wealthy citizens in the 19th. century.
 If you are interested in having a look at some of the West End’s first grand terraces it is worth the climb.
 The Park area also offers spectacular views over the city.

-You will also find excellent restaurants nearby including the wonderful Mother India Cafe´ adjacent to Kelvingrove at 1355 Argyle St, Glasgow G3 8AD
+There are excellent restaurants nearby including the wonderful Mother India Cafe´ adjacent to Kelvingrove at 1355 Argyle St, Glasgow G3 8AD.

-The Hunterian Museum at the University of Glasgow, with over 1.3 million objects in its collections will benefit from a move to a new state of the art facility at Kelvin Hall.
+The new Kelvin Hall incorporates the National Library of Scotland and Kelvin Hall International Sports Arena and The Hunterian Museum at the University of Glasgow, with over 1.3 million objects in its collections this has benefited from a move to this state of the art facility at Kelvin Hall.

-The Hunterian is considered to be one of the world’s finest univesity museums.
-Its ambitious plans will not only allow greater access to collections but the creation of new research and teaching labs plus state of the art conservation studios, seminar rooms, dedicated postgraduate study space, a conference suite and library.
+The Hunterian is considered to be one of the world’s finest university museums at Kelvin Hall there is now greater access to collections.
+Additionally there are research and teaching labs plus state of the art conservation studios, seminar rooms, dedicated postgraduate study space plus a conference suite and library.

-New postgraduate programmes will be developed at Kelvin Hall as well as a public programme offered by students and curators.
+New postgraduate programmes are developed at Kelvin Hall as well as a public programme offered by students and curators.
 In addition there will be an academy for cultural and heritage skills, offering training and continuing professional development to the museum and cultural heritage sectors both nationally and internationally.

 (The Kelvin Hall holds fond memories for many locals as it was home to the Christmas Carnival and Circus for many years.
 It now hosts international athletics and sporting events and offers recreational facilities to local people and visitors. )